A link to reset your password has been sent to your email

 Although the dominant presence of Kilimanjaro marks the southern horizon and seems to fill half the sky, the Amboseli ecosystem, the region has a number of other important landmarks and features that provide orientation and variety to game drives.

 The obvious place to start is the small kopje known as Observation Hill, just to the west of Lake Kioko.
-Parking at the bottom, you are allowed to walk to the top, from where you can gaze across the whole park and can often see past the fringing reeds to the resident hippos in the lake.
+Parking at the bottom, you are allowed to walk to the top, from where you can gaze across the whole park and often see past the fringing reeds to the resident hippos in the lake.

 Looking northwest, the flat and dusty plain is Lake Amboseli, a very occasionally rain-filled zone that occupies the northwest corner of the park.
 Some five kilometers to the east, the human reserve of Ol Tukai, in the center of the park, is the fenced location of Amboseli’s park headquarters, the big Ol Tukai Lodge, and the currently mothballed Amboseli Lodge.
 If you are in need of a comfort break, a cold drink, or another leg stretch, drivers will often pause a game drive to take a break there.